omicsEye/omeClust/README.md

               pairwise.deletion = TRUE,
               base.freq = NULL, as.matrix = TRUE)

-# write distance matrix to a file taht can be used as input for omeClust
+# write distance matrix to a file that can be used as input for omeClust
 write.table( D, 'distance_matrix.txt', sep = "\t", eol = "\n", na = "", col.names = NA, quote= F, row.names = T)
 ```